-What does Eight Miles High mean?
+What do you think Eight Miles High means?

-The Byrds: Eight Miles High Meaning
+The Byrds - Eight Miles High Meaning

 Album cover for Eight Miles High album cover